 Stop going around for a better parking spot.
 All spots are as good as, till the vandalism hits.
 Next time try to park in the first available parking spot, getting rid off this habit of prime spot search will save you some fuel.

 ~Don’t drive solo

 Take advantage of carpooling, this will cut your fuel costs by third and also reduces frequent car service costs.
-Some cities allow cars to use bus lanes, when car’s have high occupancy rate, there by beating congestion and increasing fuel efficiency.
+Some cities allow cars to use bus lanes, when cars have a high occupancy rate, thereby beating congestion and increasing fuel efficiency.

 ~Think of other alternatives to commute.

 Consider the option of taking public transport to work.
 Walking to and from public transport adds valuable minutes to your daily exercise.

 Try it out for a few days and see if it works out for you

 Look at downgrading to small or medium-size cars or purchasing those fuel-efficient cars.
 Fuel-efficient cars are not only good for the earth but also for your wallet.
 Even if it costs you a bit more in purchasing efficient cars the price will eventually be paid off in terms of mileage and maintenance.

 It is said that you get more gas to buck by filling the tank on relatively colder days or at nights.
 Cooler temperature makes petrol denser hence getting more out of the pump.